Scille/parsec-cloud/docs/hosting/deployment/index.rst

 This section describes how to deploy the **Parsec Server** on Linux.

+Before you begin, take a look at the :ref:`Application architecture <doc_hosting_architecture>` section for an overview of software systems and interactions involved with the Parsec Server.

 The steps and requirements described in this section may vary based on your specific needs.
 It is recommended to deploy and observe performance on a pilot project prior to using in production.